- Share this article on Facebook

 On October 4, 1990 a new show made its debut on Fox.
 Beverly Hills, 90210 went on to become a pop culture phenomenon, turning Jason Priestly, Shannen Doherty and Luke Perry into household names, inspiring spin-offs like Melrose Place and Models Inc..
-On the day of the show's premiere, The Hollywood Reporter’s original review is below.
+On the day of the show’s premiere, The Hollywood Reporter wrote the below review:

 Seems to me this sort of thing was done with a purported comic twist a few years back with The Beverly Hillbillies.